CharlesYuan02/mary-bot/README.md

 ### MongoDB Go Driver
 The <a href="https://github.com/mongodb/mongo-go-driver">MongoDB Go Driver</a> allows me to store and retrieve data from a MongoDB noSQL database using Go.
 This is the backbone for the economy system.

-### Google Cloud
+### Google Cloud + tmux
 <a href="https://cloud.google.com/">Google Cloud</a>'s Compute Engine provides me with a virtual machine instance that I can ssh into, download my dependencies, and host Mary from.
+I then used <a href="https://en.wikipedia.org/wiki/Tmux">tmux</a> to run the code in the background, so that when I close the secure shell window, Mary keeps running.

 ## License
 This project is licensed under the MIT License - see the <a href="https://github.com/Chubbyman2/mary-bot/blob/main/LICENSE">LICENSE</a> file for details.